h3li0p4us3/AIO_VPN/README.md

 We would like to express our gratitude to the following individuals and projects for their contributions and inspiration:

-- [Author Name](https://h3li0p4us3.github.io) - Initial project idea and guidance
+- [h3li0p4us3](https://h3li0p4us3.github.io) - Initial project idea and guidance
 - [Spectre.Console](https://github.com/spectreconsole/spectre.console/) - Used library for user interface

 ## Disclaimer